prog-proj-novaims/paved-roads-routes/README.md

 ![example](https://github.com/prog-proj-novaims/paved-roads-routes/assets/76739174/3185d992-7d76-4960-afe7-c7179693fe24)

+As main limitations from this application is that it only identify closest nodes considering linear distances and the centroid from the origin polygons.
+In the future the sql function can be improved in order to consider origin polygons limits and the shortest path itself.

 Future enhancements may include real-time traffic data integration, alternative route suggestions based on user preferences, and optimizing route planning algorithms for faster computation.